msa-em/guide-tem-simulation/main.md

 (numerical-solutions-of-the-schr-dinger-equation-co)=
 ### Numerical Solutions of the Schrödinger Equation (CO)

 As discussed previously, the Schrödinger equation typically cannot be solved analytically in complex systems.
-Therefore, in order to perform electron scattering simulations, we must calculate numerical solutions of Eq.
-[7](#eq:Shrodinger_time) for electron waves.
+Therefore, in order to perform electron scattering simulations, we must calculate numerical solutions of [](#eq:Shrodinger_time) for electron waves.
 First, we define the {cite:t}`debroglie1925recherches` wavelength of a free electrons (corrected for relativistic effects) as

 ```{math}
 :label: eq:wavelength